Of all the ways to promote a business locally, there’s no better way than with event marketing.

 Events can provide you with loads of fascinating content that followers would be eager to share with their own friends and family.

-You will want to have a specific goal for gathering content at your event.
+You will want to have a specific goal for curating content from your event.

-Interview a few of your attendees and ask if you can take pictures of them with your products (if possible).
+Interview a few of your event participants and ask if you can take pictures of them with your products (if possible).

 It wouldn’t be a bad idea to hire a professional videographer/photographer to capture and edit high-quality images from the event.